WE ALL NEED CLARITY AND HEALTHY BOUNDARIES TO STRUCTURE OUR LIVES AND FOCUS ON WHAT IS MOST IMPORTANT.

-On the days that I wake up, I ground myself with meditation.
+Every day when I wake up, I ground myself with meditation.
 When I start my day with gratitude, clarity, and inspiration to evaluate the day that lies ahead, I stay on track throughout the day.
-On days I rush out of bed, I end up exhausted and overcommitted very quickly.
+On days when I rush out of bed, I very quickly end up exhausted and overcommitted.

 So I’ve learned to trust this process.

-At the end of the day, I check in with myself to see if I'm actually acting on what I set out to do.
-I determine if, where, when, how, and most importantly why I got distracted, and I make a plan for the next day.
+At the end of the day, I check in with myself to see if I’m actually acting on what I set out to do.
+I determine if, where, when, how, and most importantly why I got distracted.
+Then, I make a plan for the next day.